-You may be visiting this blog post because you saw my most recent DIY segment on Studio 10 – if so, I am so glad you followed me up (I’ll assume I inspired you, and that’s a huge win for me)!
+You may be visiting this blog post because you saw my DIY segment on Studio 10 – if so, I am so glad you followed me up (I’ll assume I inspired you, and that’s a huge win for me)!

 I’ll cover the three recipes I demonstrated on the program, plus give you a few bonus tips to help you reduce your impact on our planet this silly season.
 I will show you how you can create a natural and sustainable Christmas in your home.